 Our business strategy requires us to manage our business to provide for the continued development and potential commercialization of our proprietary and partnered product candidates.
 Our strategy also calls for us to undertake increased research and development activities and to manage an increasing number of relationships with partners and other third parties, while simultaneously managing the expenses generated by these activities.
+Our decision to bear a majority or all of the clinical development costs of NKTR-102 substantially increases our expenses.
 If we are unable to manage effectively our current operations and any growth we may experience, our business, financial condition and results of operations may be adversely affected.
 If we are unable to effectively manage our expenses, we may find it necessary to reduce our personnel-related costs through further reductions in our workforce, which could harm our operations, employee morale and impair our ability to retain and recruit talent.
-Furthermore, if adequate funds are not available, we may be required to obtain funds through arrangements with partners or other sources that may require us to relinquish rights to certain of our technologies or products that we would not otherwise relinquish.
+Furthermore, if adequate funds are not available, we may be required to obtain funds through arrangements with partners or other sources that may require us to relinquish rights to certain of our technologies, products or future economic rights that we would not otherwise relinquish or require us to enter into other financing arrangements on unfavorable terms.